-Everything about Louis Bernard Chateauneuf du Pape, Rhone wine producer profile with wine tasting notes, wine and food pairing tips, best vintages, wine ratings, a history of the property, information on wine making and terroir, along with wine tasting reviews and images.
+Learn everything about Louis Bernard Chateauneuf du Pape with wine tasting notes, wine and food pairing tips, best vintages, a history of the property, information on the vineyards and winemaking.
 If you want to read about other important wineries and wine makers from the Rhone Valley: Links to all Rhone Valley Wine Producer Profiles

 Louis Bernad makes 3 red Chateauneuf du Pape wines and 1 white Chateauneuf du Pape Blanc.

 Louis Bernard Chateauneuf du Pape is a blend of 80% Grenache, 15% Syrah and 5% Mourvedre.
 The Grenache vines are on average more than 40 years of age, The grapes are completely destemmed.
 The wine is aged in used, French oak barrels for close to 10 months.
 On average, close to 7,000 cases of wine are produced each year.